Real Estate Investment

 - ARV (renovated value): $380,000

-This illustrates the challenge: finding sellers willing to accept prices low enough to leave room for both a profitable flip AND a wholesale fee.
-That's why motivated seller sourcing — not buyer relationships — is the hard part of wholesaling.
+This is the core challenge: finding sellers willing to accept prices low enough to leave room for both a profitable flip and a wholesale fee.
+That is why motivated seller sourcing, not buyer relationships, is the hard part of wholesaling.

 Income ranges: what wholesalers actually earn

-- Beginner (0–2 deals/year): $0–$30,000.
-Most beginners do 1 deal in their first year — if they do one at all.
+- Beginner (0 to 2 deals per year): $0 to $30,000.
+Most beginners do one deal in their first year, if they do one at all.
 The learning curve is steep and marketing costs are real.

 The real cost of wholesaling: marketing spend